technic960183/pycorrelator/README.md

 ##### Returns

-- `pandas.DataFrame`: A pandas dataframe with MultiIndex, where the first level is the group index and the second level is the index from the original catalog.
+- `pandas.DataFrame`: A pandas dataframe with MultiIndex, where the first level is the group index and the second level is the position based index from the original catalog.

 ## Examples